-§456.
+§ 456.
 Confidentiality

-(a) COUNSELING.-All counseling under section 452 shall be strictly confidential, except that, with the consent of the covered employee, the (b) MEDIATION.-All mediation under section

-452 shall be strictly confidential.
+- (a) COUNSELING.-All counseling under section 452 shall be strictly confidential, except that, with the consent of the covered employee, the employing office may be notified. - (b) MEDIATION.-All mediation under section 452 shall be strictly confidential.

 SUBCHAPTER IV-EFFECTIVE DATE